-For students matriculated in a Massage Therapy program, all courses must be completed with a minimum grade of "C+" or above.
-Grades below "C+" are considered to be failing grades for the purpose of the program.
+For students matriculated in a Massage Therapy program, all courses must be completed with a minimum grade of "C+", or 77%, or above.
+Grades below "C+" (77%) are considered to be not successfully meeting course requirements for the purpose of the program and must be repeated.
 Students who receive grades below the requirements in any two (2) courses will be automatically withdrawn from the Massage Therapy program.